- Ask Warwickshire

-- Who we may share your information with
+Who we may share your information with

-We may also share anonymous data with other third-party organisations who have been appointed by Warwickshire County Council to analyse and report consultation feedback / who are working in partnership with Warwickshire County Council.
+We may also share anonymous information with other third-party organisations who have been appointed by Warwickshire County Council to analyse and report consultation feedback / who are working in partnership with Warwickshire County Council.
 The shared information will not include your IP address and will be kept confidential.
 It will be used for the purposes of the survey, or challenges you have responded to.

 Following the end of a survey or a challenge on Dialogue, we shall publish the results and this may include quotes of comments which will be anonymous.

 Information you provide in any additional correspondence to our surveys and consultations, including personal information, may be disclosed in accordance with the Freedom of Information Act or Environmental Information Regulations.
 If you want the information that you provide to be treated as confidential, including your contact details, please tell us why, but be aware that, under the legislation, we cannot always guarantee confidentiality.

 - How long we will hold your information

-The analysts/partner organisations will erase their copies of the data as soon as the report is complete.
+The analysts/partner organisations will erase their copies of the information as soon as the report is complete.
 Warwickshire County Council will store the information in Citizen Space securely and erase it within four years of the consultation being completed.
 If you choose to provide an email address we will keep this for a period of 12 months.
 In some instances, where stated at the beginning of each survey, information may be exported and held for longer elsewhere – where this concerns personal information, further details should be stated in each applicable survey’s privacy statement.

 - Your information rights